vsrinivas/fuchsia/docs/driver_interfaces/audio.md

 state, and to enable or disable for asynchronous plug detection notifications, applications send a `AUDIO_STREAM_CMD_PLUG_DETECT` command over the stream channel.
-Drivers respond with a set of `audio_pd_notify_flags_t`, along with a timestamp referenced from MX_CLOCK_MONOTONIC indicating the last time the plug state changed.
+Drivers respond with a set of `audio_pd_notify_flags_t`, along with a timestamp referenced from ZX_CLOCK_MONOTONIC indicating the last time the plug state changed.

 Three valid flags are currently defined.